jonasbergqvist/saas-cms-visual-builder-workshop/README-8-Use-graphql-codegen.md

 Make sure to save the file.

 ## 8.2.
+Run GraphQL Codegen
 Run GraphQL Codegen in a new terminal

+### 8.2.1 Create new terminal
-### 8.2.1 Create new terminal and make sure you are in correct folder
+Create new terminal and make sure you are in correct folder

 Click on + in the terminal to add a new terminal
 ![image](https://github.com/user-attachments/assets/a1a38fa8-e77e-458a-9bc5-125285e24040)